Whiteheads

 was studied in people with different backgrounds

-Regardless of whether they had darker skin or lighter skin, many patients saw clearance with ARAZLO Lotion.
+Regardless of whether they had darker skin or lighter skin, many patients saw results with ARAZLO Lotion.

 What is the most important information I should know about ARAZLO?